The Great Silence: 4K restoration

 In March 2017, the Cinémathèque Française reported that Cineteca Nazionale, with the cooperation of Italian distribution rights holder Movietime, had authorised a complete restoration of The Great Silence (including the alternative ending) from the original camera and sound negatives in 4K resolution.
 The restoration was carried out at the film laboratories Augustus Color and Studio Cine in Rome.

 Critical reception

-Retrospectivd reviews
+Retrospective reviews

 The Great Silence has a 100% approval rating on Rotten Tomatoes, based on 14 reviews with an average rating of 8.1 out of 10.

 Although The Big Silence is [Corbucci's] best film, it has never been shown publicly here or in the United States.
 It's easy to see why.
 The film, like most Italian westerns, is incredibly bleak and pessimistic; but worse, it has the most horrible ending of any film I've ever seen ...
 The beginning of The Big Silence is a little ragged, but bear with it.
 Once you're aboard the stagecoach with Trintignant and Klaus Kinski – who plays the politest murderer out west – you're in for an amazing ride.
 The music is by Ennio Morricone: it's a great and very unusual score.